valkey-io/valkey-doc/docs/reference/modules/modules-blocking-ops.md

 can access the data space and do incremental operations.

-There is no ETA for this feature but it may appear in the course of the Redis 4.0 release at some point.
+There is no ETA for this feature but it may appear in the course of the Redis OSS 4.0 release at some point.